autocontracts/lightstreams/white-paper.md

 <b>Traditional Centralised Distribution</b> - Sale of digital content to consumers via intermediaries
 </p>

-The unfair advantage for Lightstreams over incumbents is the new generation Web 3.0 technology built upon blockchain and smart contract technology, that includes the award winning "Permissioned Blocks" peer to peer protocol developed by Autonomous Contracts.
+Lightstreams will render incumbents obselete by using the new generation of Web 3.0 technology built upon blockchain and smart contract technology, including the award winning "Permissioned Blocks" peer to peer protocol developed by Autonomous Contracts.
+Using this technology means it is unnecessary for an intermediary to provide the infrustructure for content to be distributed to a global audience.
+Just as in the same manner as peer to peer file sharing networks such as torrent do not require the centralised infrustructure, Lightstreams will provide a peer to peer file sharing network but as opposed to torrent networks, publishes will be paid by consumers of their digital content.

 <p align="center">
 <img src="/images/peer-to-peer-distribution.png">